mozilla/legal-docs/en/formulaic_content_policies.md

 ## 8. Sexualized content

 Mozilla will remove any and all content that involves, or that facilitates the creation of pornographic content, or of overtly sexual images of specific individuals, or of materials that depict or promote sexual violence.
-It will also remove any an all content that involves, encourages, or facilitates the sexualization and sexual abuse of minors - whether real or imaginary.
+It will also remove any and all content that involves, encourages, or facilitates the sexualization and sexual abuse of minors — whether real or imaginary.
 When such content is discovered, Mozilla may suspend the offending account, and where appropriate, will report such content to law enforcement or NCMEC.

 This rule does not restrict Formulas that facilitate the creation of content involving non-explicit nudity or sexuality.
 Similarly, Formulas that may allow users to create pornographic content, but that are equally likely to be used for other types of content, are not restricted under this rule.